 - This proverb likely antedates Terence by years and is repeated quite frequently throughout antiquity.

-- Quot homines tot sententiae. (“So many men, that many opinions;” or, less literally, “For each person, a new opinion.”)
+- Quot homines tot sententiae. (“For however many men, there are that many opinions.”)

 Latin: PHI Latin Texts